 Red cell antibodies are identified using red cell panels that, in addition to featuring the cells in accordance with international blood group requirements, include the rare blood groups typical among the Finnish population.
 Such cells are not available in commercial red cell panels.
 For the purposes of further testing, we have also several commercial cell panels in use.

 Our laboratory maintains all the key commercial testing methods.
 We also perform blood group genotyping in accordance with international recommendations.
 In our laboratory, we have collected hundreds of rare reagents, that are used for most demanding antibody identifications.

 If necessary, the investigation of most demanding cases is performed in collaboration with international reference laboratories.
 We usually send samples for analysis to the following European laboratories:

 The National Immunohematology Reference Laboratory, Paris, France

 The Nordic Reference Laboratory for Genetic Blood Group Analysis, Lund, Sweden

 In addition to the ABO characteristics, there are many other blood group factors with varying frequencies.
 A blood group is classified as rare if it occurs in the population approximately less than 1:1,000 people.

 Rare blood groups are revealed in blood group testing of patients and blood donors.
-Individuals with rare blood groups can also be searched for on the basis of geographical origin, ethnic background or genealogy.
+Individuals with rare blood groups can also be searched for on the basis of ethnic background or genealogy.

 If suitable blood product cannot be found for a patient in the Blood Service inventory, the suitable blood donors are called in.
 Red cells of rare blood groups have also been frozen for long-term and can be thawed when need arises.
 If the rare blood type cannot be found in Finland, enquiries of availability will be made to international blood banks.